ucsdwcsng/wiros_processing_node/README.md

 Standard 2D-FFT.
 Takes median AoA across the transmitters and optionally returns the profile of the last transmitter.

 ***rx_svd***
 Takes the first principle component over the last 8 packets of each 4x32 submatrix across subcarriers, giving a 234x4x1 channel and computes fft.
-This provides a best trade-off between accruacy and compute effecieny.
+This provides a best trade-off between accuracy and compute efficiency.
 For more details, see [2]

 ***full_svd***
 Stacks receivers across subcarriers and takes first principle component over the last 8 packets of the 936x32 matrix, giving a 936x1 = 234x4x1 channel and computes fft.